Frequently asked questions

 This is sacred time and I’m pretty good about keeping my butt in the chair, as my teacher Ron Carlson advised.
 Afternoons are for household errands, or watercolor, or a trip to the gym.
 In the late afternoon I’ll often get a second wind, and produce a page or so, but usually at this point I’ll simply go back and edit the morning’s work.

 These days I pretty much write every day, year round, except when I’m on a real vacation (as opposed to what my husband calls “a working vacation,” where we go camping, say, but bring our laptops and work in the morning and then hike in the afternoon).
-My husband keeps me at it; he’s a law professor and he writes all sorts of crazy unique stuff, including fiction (his novel American Absurd is due out in December), and he works all the time – he’s at it at breakfast even, and in some sorry way I feel the need to keep up with him, Sundays included.
+My husband, Pierre Schlag, keeps me at it; he’s a law professor and he writes all sorts of crazy unique stuff, including fiction (his novel American Absurd is a laugh-out-loud satire about the emptiness of contemporary life).
+He works all the time – he’s at it at breakfast even, and in some sorry way I feel the need to keep up with him, Sundays included.
 So I put in my time, and am grateful that he’s a model for me.

 It wasn’t always like this.
 When the kids were growing up, I used to take the entire summer off, which made me feel really guilty, but the flip side was that the time apart gave me a new perspective on my work, so I went back to things with a fresh eye in the fall.